-Title V Grant
+Meet the Title V Team!

 What is Title V?

 Title V is a federally funded grant program through the U.S. Department of Education.
 Title V funding is competitively awarded to institutions of higher education serving Hispanic, low-income and under-represented student populations.
 These postsecondary institutions, HSIs (Hispanic-Serving Institutions), are eligible based on enrollment documentation of a “fixed” percentage of full-time Hispanic undergraduate students in the year preceding the grant award.
 Other factors included in awarding Title V funding: the per capita income-level, the educational needs of the community, the institution’s vision for educational development through offering academically enhanced courses and rigorous programs.
 The program is funded for five years.

 What are the initiatives of the NMSU Grants Title V project?